|Student services and amenities fee

 - Enrol in your other subjects at your university and obtain approval to undertake the required topic(s) toward your course (as per your own university's procedures, or via authorisation on the Flinders cross-institutional enrolment form described below).

-- Download and complete the required Cross-institutional/Non-award enrolment form (PDF 70KB) and attach the relevant supporting documents.
+- Download and complete the required Cross-institutional/Non-award enrolment form (PDF 200KB) and attach the relevant supporting documents.

-- Either email, fax or post the form to Enrolment Services:
+- Either email or post the form to Flinders Connect:

 - Your application will be provided to the appropriate School/Faculty for approval.
-Once your approval has been received Enrolment Services will process your application into the appriopriate Cross Institutional course.
+Once your approval has been received Enrolment Services will process your application into the appropriate Cross Institutional course.

 - Enrolment Services will notify you of the decision and advise you of your Student ID No (if you are a new student).
 You will then be required to activate your FAN (Flinders Authentication Name) by creating a secure password and enrolling online in your topic(s) via the Student Information System.
-Instructions to do this are detailed in the 2014 Commencing Enrolment Guide (PDF 3MB)
+See Step 2 - Access the Student Information System for detailed instructions.

 You must ensure you are enrolled and have submitted a CAF (Commonwealth supported students only) by the census date.
 Flinders University cannot accept an enrolment after the census date.